Divorce

 Do You Have to Be Separated Before Divorce in Ohio?

 Ohio does not require couples to be separated before getting a divorce.
 You do not have to have lived apart from your spouse for any time or at all.
+However, local rules may require couples to be living apart in a Dissolution of Marriage case.

-However, there are some benefits to being separated before you file for divorce.
+There are some benefits to being separated before you file for divorce.
 For example, if you are separated, you can file for a no-fault divorce, which is a type of divorce that does not require you to prove that your spouse did anything wrong.

 You may also get a temporary order from the court that will allow you to separate your finances and property.